-Non-Operative Orthopedics and Sports Medicine Specializing in Regenerative Medicine, Concussion Management and Acupuncture
+Non-Operative Orthopedics and Sports Medicine Specializing in Regenerative Medicine, Physical Medicine & Rehabilitation, and Concussion Management

 Danielle DeGiorgio, DO, is a non-operative sports medicine physician.
 She is a native of Long Island, graduating from Longwood High School as a three-sport athlete.
 She attended Stony Brook University on a full athletic scholarship and served as captain of the women’s basketball team.